emllm/eml/docs/README.md

 ## Installation

-You can install PEML using Poetry:
+You can install emllm using Poetry:

 ```bash
 poetry install